Miss California USA

 Miss California USA is the beauty pageant that selects the representative for the state of California in the Miss USA pageant, and the name of the title held by that winner.
 The pageant is directed by Crown Diva Productions.

 California's most successful placements were in 1959, 1966, 1975, 1983, 1992, and 2011, when Terry Huntingdon, Maria Remenyi, Summer Bartholomew, Julie Hayek, Shannon Marketic, and Alyssa Campanella, respectively, were crowned Miss USA.

-The current Miss California USA is Tiffany Johnson of Lancaster, California, who is crowned on June 5, 2022 at the Hyatt Regency Orange County.
-Johnson represented California for the title of Miss USA 2022, she placed at the Top 16.
+The current Miss California USA is Kylie Chang of Cupertino, who was crowned on August 10, 2025, at the Hyatt Regency Orange County.
+Chang represented California at Miss USA 2025.

 History

 The Miss California USA Pageant was produced by Carolee Munger.
 Prior to Ms. Munger, Guyrex Productions held the franchise for a number of years and produced successful televised pageants with over 100 participants.
 Before Guyrex, the pageant was produced by Dr. Leanord Stallcup, who took over the directorship after Faye Smith successfully led the way through the 1970s and 1980s.
-Also was produced by Top 10 Productions, Inc. San Diego-based.
+Also was produced by Top 10 Productions, Inc. based in San Diego.
 Top 10 was led by Pam Wilson and Alex Kuty, who have been involved in pageant and fashion production for many years.
 Top 10 took over for K2 Productions in 2013.
 K2 had a number of controversies but during its 9 years producing the pageant, it managed to be the top placing state at Miss USA, growing the entry numbers to the largest state pageant in the history of Miss USA and doing the first live television airing in over 10 years.
-In the beginning, K2 Productions was directed by former Miss Teen USA 1995, Keylee Sue Sanders, and Keith Lewis.
+In the beginning, K2 Productions was directed by former Miss Teen USA 1995, Keylee Sue Sanders and Keith Lewis.
 K2 Productions was later directed by Lewis and briefly co-produced by Miss USA 1995, Shanna Moakler.
+From 2018 until 2021, Chrisley Productions held the franchise alongside Miss Florida USA under directed by the Chrisley family.
 In October 2021, Kristen Bradford of Crown Diva Productions took over the directorship for California pageants.

-In 2009 Carrie Prejean was forced to resign after placing 1st runner-up at Miss USA 2009 after a controversy developed regarding the answer she gave to her final interview question at the national pageant.
-Pageant organisers claimed she was fired due to contractual violations.
+In 2009, Carrie Prejean was forced to resign after placing 1st runner-up at Miss USA 2009 after a controversy developed regarding the answer she gave to her final interview question at the national pageant.
+Pageant organizers claimed she was fired due to contractual violations.

 California has produced a Miss USA every decade (except the 2000s) and is ranked second highest among states in terms of placements, after Texas.

-Shauna Gambill, who won the national Miss Teen USA crown in 1994, is the only Miss California USA who has previously held the Miss California Teen USA title.
+Shauna Gambill, who won the Miss Teen USA crown in 1994, is the only Miss California USA who has previously held the Miss California Teen USA title.
 As Miss California USA in 1998, Gambill placed 1st Runner-Up to Shawnae Jebbia of Massachusetts.
 Three Miss California USA titleholders have also competed in the Miss America pageant while two were former winners of the Miss Teenage California Scholarship Pageant.